Why text in exported SVG images may not display correctly

 - Right click on a blank area of the drawing canvas, then choose Select All from the context menu.

-- In the Text tab of the format panel, uncheck the Word Wrap and Formatted Text.
+- Expand the Advanced section of the Text tab in the format panel and uncheck the Word Wrap and Formatted Text.

-Note: When you disable these formatting options, you can still style the label text as a whole.
-You can not apply different formatting to parts of the label.
+Note: When you disable these formatting options, you can still style the label text as a whole, but you cannot apply different formatting to parts of the label.
 When you disable word wrap you may have to add manual line breaks to match the previous output.

 Disable complex HTML labels by default